- August 14, 2015

 Public service campaigns rely heavily on memorable phrases that are easy to remember and easy to repeat.
 We’ve all heard “seat belts save lives” and while that overall concept is true, the real sound bite should be “seat belts could save more lives.”
 Why?
 Because, like any other car part, seat belts fail, but when they do, lives are at stake.
 They are arguably the most important part of automotive safety.

 When you get in your car and buckle up, you expect that your seat belt will stay latched and restrain you in the event of an accident.
 In fact, that is the main concept behind the push for mandatory seat belt laws – to keep occupants from being ejected in a crash or impacting the car’s interior.
-Known as the “second collision,” seat belts help keep a person from hitting a vehicle’s windshield, steering wheel or roof after the vehicle first collides with an object.
+Known as the “second collision,” seat belts help keep a person from hitting a vehicle’s windshield, steering wheel, or roof after the vehicle first collides with an object.
+In unfortunate instances where these safety measures don’t hold up, a truck accident lawyer can provide the necessary legal guidance

 While it’s good news that seat belt use has increased, it’s troubling that many of them don’t work properly.
 Defective seat belts may not adequately restrain occupants of a vehicle due to poor manufacturing or design.
 Malfunctions include inertial unlatching (in which the latch plate pulls out of the seat belt’s buckle), false latching (in which the seat belt pulls free at less than five pounds of pull), material and weaving that are not durable, too much slack and faulty retractors.